Martmists-GH/Custom_Language/part_2/README.md

 funcStmts    := (functionStmt ';')*
 ```

-Note that this grammar doesn require you to put a semicolon at the end of a function definition.
+Note that this grammar doesn't require you to put a semicolon at the end of a function definition.
 While ideally this
 shouldn't be the case, I decided to keep it this way for now to keep it simple.
 Next up, our AST dataclasses: